bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 #### Customizing the Graph

-Once we’ve instantiated it, we start customizing the graph.
-Since we already have arrays with all of the data types, we can just call it.
-‘Labels: name,’ prints the name of each candidate/group on the x axis.
-Once we’ve set the x axis, we will begin labeling each data type under ‘datasets: [‘.
+Once we’ve instantiated it, we start customizing the graph. `labels: names,` prints the name of each candidate/party on the x-axis of our graph using the `names` array we created earlier.
+Once we’ve set the x axis, we will begin labeling each data type under `datasets: [`.
+Since we already have arrays storing all of the different financial information desired, we can use those arrays as the values for the different `data` tabs.

 We set the data according to the label and once that's done, we can work with the background color of each bar.
-You can have, for example, “black”, “white”, “yellow” or you could do “rgba(0, 0, 0, 0.1)”.
+You can have, for example, `black`, `white`, `yellow` or you could do `rgba(0, 0, 0, 0.1)`.
 Use https://www.hexcolortool.com/ for reference to any color you want!
-Same as well for borderColor and you can mess around with the width.
-Repeat for every data set you have.
+This also applies for the `borderColor` attribute and you can also play around with the `width` attribute.
+Repeat this procedure for every data set you have.

 ```javascript
 data: {